upojzsb/Bilibili-banned-contents-hider/README.md

 # Bilibili-banned-contents-hider

-Hide contents from banned users on Bilibili.
-Bilibili may push content created by blacklisted users, this script is used to remove them.
+This script hides content from users on your Bilibili blacklist.
+Since Bilibili sometimes pushes content from blacklisted users, this script ensures it gets removed.

-This JavaScript file can be used in Tampermonkey.
+Requires a userscript manager (like [Tampermonkey](https://www.tampermonkey.net/)) to run.
+It uses a local cache to ensure your blocks are always active.

+You can install the script from [Greasy Fork](https://greasyfork.org/en/scripts/484601-bilibili-banned-contents-hider).

 # Range of affected URLs